Lincoln County Television

 Jim Gallagher is a board member having been president of the Damariscotta Region Information Bureau for over twenty years prior to its merger with the Chamber in 2020.
 Jim is a native of Damariscotta and a semi-retired attorney now working part time for his daughter’s firm Gallagher, Villeneuve and Degeer, PLLP.
 He served for 20 years as Lincoln County Commissioner and Maine County Commissioner’s Association President for six years.
 Jim graduated from Castner Grammar School in Damariscotta, Lincoln Academy and MacMurray College (BA, 1972) and holds a Juris Doctor Degree from Washburn University School of Law.
 Jim continues live in the old family home in Damariscotta with his wife of 52 years Barbara.
 They have four grown children and eight grandchildren.

 Angelina is a Lincoln County native, who has served in the banking industry since 1994.
-Her current role as an Assistant Branch Manager for Camden National Bank allows her to serve her customers and community.
+Her current role as a Senior Customer Service Specialist for Bangor Savings Bank allows her to serve her customers and community.
 Additionally, Angelina enjoys volunteering in her community for the YMCA, LEGS Rotary Club, Special Surfers, Damariscotta Pumpkinfest, and serves on the Alumni Council and Boosters Club for Lincoln Academy.
 In her off time Angelina enjoys spending time with friends and family, hiking in Acadia and spending time at her family cottage on Damariscotta Lake.
 Angelina is honored to be a part of the Board of Directors for the Damariscotta Region Chamber of Commerce because of the networking and collaboration among the businesses and community members.

 Damariscotta Region Chamber of Commerce